You’ve got questions, we’ve got answers. Read on!

 Do I need any river rafting experience?

 No, prior rafting experience is not necessary.
-For the majority of our guests, this is their first multi-day rafting trip.
+For most of our guests, this is their first multi-day rafting trip.
 However, rafters who are physically prepared for their adventure will find it more enjoyable.

-We do not offer paddle trips due to the long stretches of flat water in Grand Canyon.
-Our skilled guides will be maneuvering the rafts on either a motorized raft or oar-powered raft.
+We do not offer paddle trips due to long stretches of flatwater in the Grand Canyon.
+Our skilled guides will maneuver the rafts on either a motorized or oar-powered raft.
 You will not be issued a paddle or an oar.
 Each raft type has its own unique risk factors.
 Your job is to review your trip info packet, prepare physically, listen to your guide’s instructions, hang on, and have fun!

-Please see “What is the difference between motor and an oar-powered raft” and “What if I can’t swim?”
+Please see “What is the difference between motor and oar-powered rafts?” and “What if I can’t swim?”
 FAQs for more info.

 When is the best time to go rafting in the Grand Canyon?